whoami-pantheon/whoami-pantheon/README.md

 I write code the way people follow maps; noticing the gaps, tracing the edges, seeing what folds back on itself.

-Projects pile up in corners of curiosity, half-experiments, half-solutions, each leaving a faint echo.
+Projects layer in corners of curiosity; half experiments, the rest solutions, each leaving a faint echo.

 I break things to understand them.
 I refactor to see their limits.